Amazon Marketplace

 AMZNCC is a barcode placed by Amazon on FBA shipment labels to track containers and their contents.
 It is necessary for accurate inventory tracking in Amazon's fulfillment centers.
 Sellers must ensure that AMZNCC barcodes are applied correctly.

-Open term pageAP
+Open glossary pageAP

 Accounts Payable - Kreditorenbuchhaltung